-- 8.1 Entitlements in accordance with the NES are provided for under the Act. - 8.2 The NES provides a set of minimum standards which cannot be displaced.

-8.3 Where this Agreement has provisions regarding matters dealt with under the NES, and the provisions in the NES are more favourable to an Employee in a particular respect than those provisions, then the NES will prevail in that respect.
+- 8.1 Entitlements in accordance with the NES are provided for under the Act. - 8.2 The NES provides a set of minimum standards which cannot be displaced. - 8.3 Where this Agreement has provisions regarding matters dealt with under the NES, and the provisions in the NES are more favourable to an Employee in a particular respect than those provisions, then the NES will prevail in that respect.
 In this instance the provisions dealing with that matter in this Agreement will have no effect to that Employee.
 The provisions in this Agreement otherwise apply.

-9. Individual Flexibility Agreements
+9. Individual Flexibility Agreement

-An employer and employee covered by this enterprise agreement may agree to make an individual flexibility arrangement to vary the effect of terms of the agreement if the agreement deals with 1 or more the following matters:

-- (a) Split Shifts; - (b) Hours of work; - (c) Allowances; and - (d) Annual leave flexibility up to 10 single days - 9.1 The arrangement must meet the genuine needs of the employer and employee in relation to 1 or more matters mentioned in paragraph above; and - 9.2 The arrangement is genuinely agreed to by the employer and employee. - 9.3 The Employer must ensure that any individual flexibility arrangement: - (a) is about matters that would be permitted matters under section 172 of the Act; and - (b) is not unlawful terms under section 194 of the Act; and - (c) results in the employee being better off overall than the employee would be if no arrangement was made. - 9.4 The employer must ensure that the individual flexibility arrangement: - (a) is in writing; and - (b) includes the name of the employer and employee; and - (c) is signed by the employer and employee and if the employee is under 18 years of aged, signed by a parent or guardian of the employee; and - (d) includes details of: - the terms of the enterprise agreement that will be varied by the arrangement; and - (ii) how the arrangement will vary the effect of the terms; and - (iii) how the employee will be better off overall in relation to the terms and conditions of his or her employment as a result of the arrangement; and - (iv) states the day on which the arrangement commences. - 9.5 The employer or employee may terminate the individual flexibility arrangement: - by giving no more than 28 days written notice to the other party to the arrangement; or - (ii) if the employer and employee agree in writing at any time.
+- 9.1 An employer and employee covered by this enterprise agreement may agree to make an individual flexibility arrangement to vary the effect of terms of the agreement if the agreement deals with 1 or more of the following matters: - (a) arrangements about when work is performed; - (b) overtime rates; - (c) penalty rates; - (d) allowances; - (e) leave loading; - (f) split shifts and - (g) hours of work. - 9.2 The arrangement meets the genuine needs of the employer and employee in relation to 1 or more of the matters mentioned in paragraph above; and - 9.3 The arrangement is genuinely agreed to by the employer and employee. - 9.4 The employer must ensure that the terms of the individual flexibility arrangement: - (h) are about permitted matters under section 172 of the Fair Work Act 2009; and - (i) are not unlawful terms under section 194 of the Fair Work Act 2009; and - (j) result in the employee being better off overall than the employee would be if no arrangement was made. - 9.5 The employer must ensure that the individual flexibility arrangement: - (k) is in writing; and - (I) includes the name of the employer and employee; and - (m) is signed by the employer and employee and if the employee is under 18 years of age, signed by a parent or guardian of the employee; and - (n) includes details of: - (i) the terms of the enterprise agreement that will be varied by the arrangement; and - (ii) how the arrangement will vary the effect of the terms; and

+- (iii) how the employee will be better off overall in relation to the terms and conditions of his or her employment as a result of the arrangement; and - (iv) states the day on which the arrangement commences. - (v) The employer must give the employee a copy of the individual flexibility arrangement within 14 days after it is agreed to. - 9.6 The employer or employee may terminate the individual flexibility arrangement: - (o) by giving no more than 28 days written notice to the other party to the arrangement; or - (p) if the employer and employee agree in writing-at any time.